Shawnt-Demirdjian/Set-Browser/README.md

   - Timer once SET is "called"
   - Arbitrary number of players
   - One player is a 'practice' mode
-- Design for cards
+- Design
-  - Colors
-  - Shapes
-    - SVGs most likely
+  - Scalability
-  - Number
+  - Buttons
-  - Shading
+  - Titles
-    - Property of SVGs
+  - Announcements
 - Help
   - Shuffle cards on table
   - Add 3 cards to table (max 15)